The-Developer-Project/Nyxie/README.md

 - **commonStaffRoleName**: The name or ID of your staff role.
 - **banAppealLink**: The link to your ban appeal form.
 - **verificationPlaceId**: The ID of the place where verification takes place (Place id is NOT the same as experience id).
 - **port**: The port on which you will run the http server.
 Set to 443 by default.
+- **ticketCategory**: ID of the category for purchase tickets.
+- **apiKey**: Private key to share between bot and roblox.
+Can be anything.
+- **port**: The port on which you will run the http server.
+Set to 443 by default.

 ---